 We are moving to Puerto Rico fall of 2019.
 I’ve moved hell and high water to sell my house and get my children enrolled in bilingual schools so they can learn Spanish and I can take a break from traditional work to focus on my own children.
 If you’re interested in learning how we did it, follow our IG account: @familyADDventures!

 An AHDH household is sometimes unruly and unwieldy.
 It can be chaotic, full of loud voices and heightened emotions.
 In the past 3 years, my family has made huge strides in calming our brains, edifying our relationships with one another and finding ways to THRIVE, not just survive, with ADHD.

 If you’ve been told by a doctor that you’re just busy and couldn’t possibly need medication, get a second opinion.
 If you know that your child is smarter than her grades show, listen to your gut.
-This blog aims to provide families with the tools they need to create a calmer and stress-reduced household.
-We also empower ADHD moms and dads to manage their ADHD so they can better support their children.
+This blog suggests wats we’ve created a calmer and stress-reduced household.
+The better I manage my ADHD, the better I can support my children.

-The purpose of this blog is to empower, educate and connect those of us living with, and caring for someone with ADHD.
+The purpose of this blog is to empower and connect those of us living with, and caring for someone with ADHD.
 Welcome to our Family ADDventures!

-Please sign up to follow the blog and receive free strategies and tips on ADHD living.
-If you have specific questions, just jot them into the form, below.
+Please sign up to follow the blog and receive free strategies and tips on ADHD living, educational tools, and resources.
+If you have specific questions, jot them into the form, below.
 I can’t wait to connect.
-You can always email me directly at: email@example.com.
+You can always email me directly at firstname.lastname@example.org.

 Subscribe to get our latest content by email.